We may earn a commission when you click on the affiliate links in this post.

 Make it in the Crock Pot

-All the above reasons have me hooked on making a pot roast quickly in an Instant Pot.
+Due to convenience and saving time, I am hooked on whipping up a pot roast quickly in the Instant Pot.
 However, sometimes I like to take it slow and just let it cook all day.
-If this is the way you want to go, we have a great Crock Pot Roast recipe too, see our Slow Cooker Roast Beef and Vegetables Recipe.
+If this is the way you want to go, we have a great Crock Pot Roast recipe too – see our Slow Cooker Roast Beef and Vegetables Recipe.
 If you don’t have a pressure cooker, you will definitely want to give the slow cooker version a try!

 Instant Pot Roast Gravy